Dusty miller

 Special Precautions & Warnings:

 Allergy to ragweed and related plants: Dusty miller may cause an allergic reaction in people who are allergic to the Asteraceae/Compositae plant family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
-If you have allergies, be sure to check with your healthcare provider before taking dusty miller.

 Effectiveness